Tensile and compressive strain tuning of a Kondo lattice: Results and Discussion

 Using equation~(\ref{eq1}), $T_{\rm K}$ can be calculated from the experimentally determined values of $T_{\rm max}$ and the uniaxial pressure dependence of $\Delta_1$ and $\Delta_2$ from the above calculation.
-Calculated values of $T_{\rm K}$ with a constant prefactor adjusted to match 25~K at ambient conditions~\cite{PRLTokiwa} is shown in Fig.~\ref{figure5}(b).
-Tensile strain, corresponding to negative hydrostatic pressure, clearly enhances the Kondo temperature $T_{\rm K}$ up to 32~K. According to the previous study under hydrostatic pressure, the extrapolated AFM QCP in YRS is located around $-0.3$~GPa~\cite{Mederle2002}.
-Furthermore, the extrapolation of the hydrostatic pressure dependence of $T_{\rm K}$ from \cite{PRLTokiwa} to $-0.3$~GPa yields a $T_K$ of 32~K, which is just the maximal value we have obtained under tensile strain.
+Calculated values of $T_{\rm K}$ with a constant prefactor adjusted to match 27~K at ambient conditions~\cite{PRLTokiwa} is shown in Fig.~\ref{figure5}.
+Tensile strain, corresponding to negative hydrostatic pressure, clearly enhances the Kondo temperature $T_{\rm K}$ up to 32~K. According to the previous study of $T_{\rm N}$ under hydrostatic pressure, the extrapolated AFM QCP in YRS is located around $-0.3$~GPa~\cite{Mederle2002}.
+Furthermore, the extrapolation of the hydrostatic pressure dependence of $T_{\rm K}$ \cite{PRLTokiwa} to $-0.3$~GPa yields a $T_K$ of 33~K, which is very close to the maximal value we have obtained under tensile strain.
 This suggests that the nature of the AFM QCP in pure YRS {\it at zero field} can be studied in future tensile strain experiments.
 It requires to overcome demanding challenges of reaching milli-Kelvin temperatures due to the large mass and poor thermal conductance of the piezo-strain apparatus.
 A study of the temperature dependence of the electrical resistance, yielding the phase boundary $T_{\rm N}(\epsilon)$, the crossover to Landau Fermi liquid behavior $T_{\rm FL}(\epsilon)$, as well as the strain dependence of the quasiparticle scattering cross section is very interesting, since distinct behavior compared to the case of field-tuning, which polarizes the AFM ordered moments could be expected, as discussed in the introduction.
+The effect of {\it compressive} uniaxial as well as biaxial strain, enhancing $T_{\rm N}$, has been successfully determined earlier by electrical resistance measurements on thin microstructured YRS meanders, glued with epoxy to a silver holder~\cite{Stepke}.